CostinV92/LoadBalancer/README.md

     `make`

 #### TEST BED:
 The **Test Bed** is a vagrant environment which copies and runs the apps in different virtual machines.
 It is controlled by **settings.yml**.
+Vagrant, VirtualBox and Ansible needed.

 #### RUN TEST BED:
 1. Build the project